So you want to give hand embroidery a try... It is on trend. It seems calming. And it totally justifies your Netflix binge. I get it!

 So let's dig in...

 Fabric: We could talk all day about fabric.
 But for this post, I'm going to be specific for beginner projects.
-I suggest that you choose a light-colored, tight-weave cotton that is not stretchy and not see-through.
+I suggest that you choose a light-colored, tight-weave cotton that is not stretchy.
 You can go wild with fabric once you have completed your first project.
 But for today, let's keep it simple.
 To get started, take a look at these specific cotton fabrics: cottonvill, cotton muslin,and Kona cotton.
+I also really love stitching on high quality linen.

 Embroidery Hoop: There are lots of different styles of embroidery hoops.
-But I like to keep things simple and stick with high-quality wooden ones.
-Nobody likes fussing with a poorly constructed embroidery hoop.
-So go high-end for this first project.
-You can always swap out your finished embroidery into a different hoop after you are done stitching.
+But I like to keep things simple and go with this tried and true high-quality beech wood hoop.
+It is definitely more expensive than what you find in a craft store, but nobody likes fussing with a poorly constructed embroidery hoop.
+So if you stitch a lot, go for a high-quality hoop.
+You can always swap out your finished embroidery into a different, less expensive hoop to display in after you are done stitching.
 You can purchase them at your local craft store or I have ordered this hoop off Amazon.

 A Beginner Embroidery Pattern: A true Beginner Pattern is so good because it will teach you the fundamental stitches that will serve as your embroidery foundation.
 When looking for Beginner Patterns, choose something based on your personal taste and quality of instruction.
 Obviously you need to be excited about the pattern and love it.
 I hope you love my beginner embroidery patterns!
 But if you don't, that is okay.
 Just make sure that you choose to buy from someone that will give really good quality stitch instructions that go with your pattern.
 And I have a HUGE favor to ask you - please do NOT purchase your kits/patterns off Amazon/Ebay/etc or copy something off Pinterest.
 There are so many counterfeits and knockoffs out there that are ridiculously terrible and I would much rather you support the actual artist that has poured his or her heart into their embroidery pattern.